BiGCAT-UM/BLAST-OER/protein.md

 Comparing proteins is different from comparing nucleotide sequences.
 Basically, nucleotides are the same or they are not.
 However, for amino acids this is more different.
 First of all, some amino acids are encoded by more than one codon.
-Second, not every amino acid change changes the protein structure and biological function a lot.
+Second, not every amino acid causes a change in the protein structure and biological function, and even if, there are varying degrees thereof.

 For example, the following two protein sequences can be aligned like this without introducing a gap: